Yermehyaw/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1: Swap the values of two variables
 2: Return the length of a string
 3: Print a string of any length
+4: Print a reversed string followed by a newline